 Photos saved in your iPhone or iPad Photo Library are synced from your iTunes other than taken with your iPhone/iPad Camera.
 When you open the Photo Library album on your device and open a photo from there, you will find there is no trash can or any delete icon.
 Instead of removing these photos from the Photo Library on iPhone, you need to delete them from your Mac by iTunes sync.

-This will only remove all photos and albums you have previously synced from your computer to iPhone or iPad through iTunes.
+tips: This will only remove all photos and albums you have previously synced from your computer to iPhone or iPad through iTunes.
 It will not delete other photos or albums in your Camera Roll.
 But once you import pictures from Mac to iPhone or iPad, the Photo Library will show up again.

 All above ways allow you to delete multiple or all photos from iPhone and iPad.
 If you mistakenly delete iPhone or iPad photos, don’t worry, a powerful iPhone data recovery software like Cisdem iPhoneRecovery can recover all deleted photos from iPhone or iPad.